Salz0/telegram_flea/CONTRIBUTING.md

 Make sure that the changes you've made work locally before creating a Pull Request

-❕ IMPORTANT.
+❕ **IMPORTANT**.
 Make sure to refactor your code using "Black" formatter before creating a Pull Request

 To install Black formatter run: